WebGoat/WebGoat/README.md

 docker build -f Dockerfile . -t webgoat/webgoat
 ```

 Now we are ready to run the project.
-WebGoat 8.x is using Spring-Boot.
+WebGoat is using Spring Boot.

 ```Shell
 # On Linux/Mac: